CalieR/Holiday-Photo-App-frontend/README.md

 DEMO VIDEO HERE

-# GETTING STARTED:
+# Getting started:

-- This is the frontend repository for PicShare.
-Fork and clone this repository
+This is the frontend repository for PicShare.

+- Fork and clone this repository
 - npm install, npm install semantic-ui-react, npm start
 - For the backend of this project, go to https://github.com/CalieR/Holiday-Photo-App-backend and follow the getting started instructions.